littleosbook/littleosbook/output.md

 ### The Driver
-The driver should provide an interface that the rest of the code in the OS will use for interacting framebuffer.
+The driver should provide an interface that the rest of the code in the OS will use for interacting with the framebuffer.
 There is no right or wrong in what functionality the interface should provide, but one suggestion is to have a `write` function with the following declaration: